Homing pigeon: History

-Homing pigeons were potentially being used for pigeon post in Ancient Egypt by 1350 BCE.
+Evidence exists suggesting that homing pigeons were used for pigeon post in Ancient Egypt by 1350 BCE.
 Messages were tied around the legs of the pigeon, which was freed and could reach its original nest.
 Pliny the Elder described pigeons used in a similar fashion as military messengers around the first century CE.

 By the 19th century homing pigeons were used extensively for military communications.

-The sport of flying messenger pigeons was well-established as early as 3000 years ago.
+The use of flying messenger pigeons was well-established as early as 3000 years ago.
 They were used to proclaim the winner of the Ancient Olympics.

 Messenger pigeons were used as early as 1150 in Baghdad and also later by Genghis Khan.
 By 1167 a regular service between Baghdad and Syria had been established by Sultan Nur ad-Din.
 In Damietta, by the mouth of the Nile, the Spanish traveller Pedro Tafur saw carrier pigeons for the first time, in 1436, though he imagined that the birds made round trips, out and back.
 The Republic of Genoa equipped their system of watch towers in the Mediterranean Sea with pigeon posts.
 Tipu Sultan of Mysore (1750–1799) also used messenger pigeons; they returned to the Jamia Masjid mosque in Srirangapatna, which was his headquarters.
 The pigeon holes may be seen in the mosque's minarets to this day.

 A great pigeon race called the Cannonball Run took place at Brussels in 1818.
 Pigeon post was rare before the 1820s.
 In 1860, Paul Reuter, who later founded Reuters press agency, used a fleet of over 45 pigeons to deliver news and stock prices between Brussels and Aachen, the terminus of early telegraph lines.
 During the Franco-Prussian War pigeons were used to carry mail between besieged Paris and the French unoccupied territory.
 In December 1870, it took ten hours for a pigeon carrying microfilms to fly from Perpignan to Brussels.